 Adding images via drag-and-drop is quite common.
 But, like the kaleidoscope above, this snippet provides a unique use case.
 You can drag an image into a specified

 The ability to rearrange data is a prime use of dragging.
 This calendar example shows how we can use the UI to place events on specific dates and even switch between dates, if necessary.
-It shows how implementing drag-and-drop can take the pain points out of common tasks.
+Furthermore, it shows how implementing drag-and-drop can take the pain points out of common tasks.

 This is one we don’t see very often.
 The scrollable container at the top of this snippet contains boxes that can be moved to another